SyncfusionExamples/how-to-add-a-jump-list-with-xamarin.forms-listview/README.md

      }
 }
 ```
-On tapping the group key value loaded in IndexLabelGrid, you can scroll the listview to the respective group by comparing all GroupHeader’s Key value like below.
+On tapping the group key value loaded in the index panel, you can scroll the listview to the respective group by comparing all GroupHeader’s Key value like below.

 ```
 private void OnTapped(object obj)